About Native ARC

 How many injured animals does Native ARC help?

-Annually, Native ARC cares for over 3,350 injured, sick and orphaned wildlife with a group of dedicated volunteers, operating seven days a week with morning and afternoon shifts.
+Annually, Native ARC cares for over 3,750 injured, sick and orphaned wildlife with a group of more than 250 dedicated volunteers, operating seven days a week.
 Native ARC is one of a number of rehabilitation centres state-wide and the only centre registered as a veterinary hospital.
 The Centre provides immediate intensive care within its hospital with patients subsequently moving through second and third stage rehabilitation prior to release.

 How does Native ARC operate as a non-profit organisation?

 Native ARC depends on donations from the public, fundraising activities and grants from private and public organisations.
 The Centre is assisted in its operations by support from the City of Cockburn in addition to collaborating with many community and corporate groups.

 Native ARC, the City of Cockburn, the Wetlands Centre, Bibra Lake Scouts and the City of Cockburn Aboriginal Reference Group are members of the Cockburn Wetlands Precinct and aim to achieve:

 ~ “A sustainable precinct providing a range of services to benefit the natural environment including a diverse learning experience for the community to ensure a sustainable future”.